 An introduction to precision measuring tools used in tooling and manufacturing processes.
-In the shop, emphasis is placed on exercises and projects that embody the process and operation of using hand tools, layout tools, and machine tools, such as hack saw, belt and disc sanders, drill press, engine lathe, vertical mill machines and surface grinders.
-Classroom emphasis is placed on related information that is essential to the set up and operation of machine tools, and to perform basic processes and operations in the shop.
+In the shop, emphasis is placed on exercised and projects that embody the process and operation of using hand tools, layout tools, and machine tools, such as hack saws, belt and disc sanders, drill press, vertical mill machines and surface grinders.
+Classroom emphasis is placed on related information that is essential to the set up and operations of machine tools, and to perform basic processes and operations in the shop.